card payment options logo

 High Complaint Total

-We are currently able to locate over 100 negative AppStar Financial reviews and complaints, many of which accuse the company of predatory business practices.
-The most common types of complaints that business owners have reported are uses of deceptive sales tactics by agents, constant telemarketing calls, nondisclosure of important fees prior to account setup (such as the ETF and PCI compliance fee), and holding of merchant funds.
+We are currently able to locate over 100 negative Appstar Financial reviews and complaints, many of which accuse the company of predatory business practices.
+The most common types of complaints that business owners have reported are the use of deceptive sales tactics by agents, constant telemarketing calls, nondisclosure of important fees prior to account setup (such as the ETF and PCI compliance fee), and holding of client funds.
 There are also complaints from former agents claiming mistreatment and being sent to bogus appointments with business owners.
+If you have your own Appstar Financial review to make, please do so in the comments below.

 In any case, the company’s customer service department capabilities fall way short of what we expect from top-rated credit card processors for customer service.